Neuroblastomadown arrow

 High risk neuroblastoma is incurable in at least 70% of patients.

 Autologous bone marrow transplant is used so that higher doses of chemotherapy (ie- myeloablative) can be used.
+This has been shown to improve event free survival in high risk patients.

 After myeloablative chemotherapy is given, the patient’s own bone marrow cells or stem cells are returned.
 This way, patient’s can receive high doses of chemotherapy directed towards the neuroblastoma without prolonged bone marrow suppression.

 To improve event free survival (EFS), tandem (or dual-cycle) transplant regimens with PBSC support are being used after a dose intensified induction regime.
-The current COG high risk study ANBL0532 is assessing this approach.

 Back to top